AdroitAnandAI/Multi-Class-Sentimental-Analysis-Deep-Learning/README.md

 ## Steps at a Glance: ##

-1. Take in Amazon Review dataset as input
+1. Take Amazon Review dataset as input, as it contains 5 level rating along with review text.

 2. Generate a vocabulary of all words